tfgordon/tfgordon.github.io/src/content/fixed/publications.md

 In reverse chronological order:

 # 2018

+- Gordon, Thomas F. (2018).
+Defining argument weighing functions.
+IfCoLog Journal of Logics and their Applications, 5(3), 747-?.

 - Walton, Douglas and Gordon, Thomas F. (2018).
 How Computational Tools Can Help Rhetoric and Informal Logic with Argument Invention.
 Argumentation,